Ralph Adam Fine: Early life and education

 Fine was born in New York City, the son of New York Supreme Court justice Sidney A. Fine and impressionist artist Libby Poresky.

 Fine graduated from Tufts University in 1962 and received his Juris Doctor degree from Columbia Law School in 1965.

 Early career

 Following his graduation from law school, Fine was a law clerk to Judge George Rosling of the United States District Court for the Eastern District of New York and worked for three years as an appellate attorney in the United States Justice Department Civil Division.
 After leaving the Justice Department, Fine relocated to Brown Deer, Wisconsin, and became a full-time writer, publishing a legal novel titled Mary Jane vs. Pennsylvania, a critique of the pharmaceutical industry, and several law journal articles.

 In 1972, he contested the Democratic nomination for Wisconsin's 9th congressional district, but was defeated; he later worked for WITI, hosting a legal affairs program called A Fine Point.
 As host of A Fine Point, Fine interviewed Nobel Prize laureates Elie Wiesel and Milton Friedman.

 Judicial career

+As a judge, Fine was regarded to be a conservative, including on matters of policing.